jimboy3100/jimboy3100.github.io/ExampleScripts/agario-bots2/agario-bots-proxies/readme.md

 YOU USE THIS PROGRAM ON YOUR OWN RISK, THEY TOLD ME IT IS DANGEROUS

-On Gather Proxy -> Proxy Checker -> Choose only SOCK5 (it takes 30 min) Export least 1000 ALIVE proxies, see the generated file and replace everything on proxies.txt after # SOCKS5
+On Gather Proxy -> Proxy Checker -> Choose only SOCK5 (it takes 30 min) Export at least 1000 ALIVE proxies (not less), see the generated file and replace everything on proxies.txt after # SOCKS5

+*Repl.it is connected to proxies, so in theory users can be safe even with SOCK4, but they are recommended not to use, also SOCK5 expire later and hide IP and countries.

 ### GOOD LUCK!